daharupesh/Flask-User-Service-Application/README.md

-To generate a comprehensive README file for your Flask project, I'll include the necessary sections such as project description, setup instructions, usage details, and screenshots.
-Additionally, I’ll provide instructions on where to add the screenshots of the home page and users table page.

-Here’s the structure for your `README.md` file:

----

 # Flask User Service Application

 This is a simple Flask web application that allows users to register with their names and emails.
 The application validates input, prevents duplicate emails, and stores the user data in a MySQL database.
 The app also displays a list of all registered users.